Guinea stripped of hosting 2025 Africa Cup of Nations

 Guinea was given more time to prepare when asked to host the 2025 finals after Cameroon's delay in being ready to host the 2019 finals meant the latter went to Egypt, with the Cameroonians hosting the 2021 edition instead with Ivory Coast taking 2023.

-Both the 2021 and 2023 tournaments were subsequently pushed back a year owing to unsuitable weather conditions in both countries in June-July, meaning the 2021 finals took place at the start of this year while the Ivorian edition will now take place in January-February 2024.
+The 2021 and 2023 tournaments were subsequently pushed back a year owing to unsuitable weather conditions in both countries in June-July, meaning the 2021 finals took place at the start of this year while the Ivorian edition has moved to January-February 2024.

 Additional reporting by Mohamed Fajah Barrie.